Herea te whenua ki te tangata, tangata ki te whenua

 Herenga is an obligation, bond or tie.
 Nuku refers to Papatūānuku, the earth mother.
 She is the land in all of her beauty, power, strength and inspiration.
 She is the mother who sustains us.
 Papatūānuku is the reason we tramp, bike or horse ride across the land.

-Herenga ā Nuku Aotearoa, the Outdoor Access Commission, is the government agency protecting and enhancing public access to the outdoors for everyone in New Zealand — walkers, mountain bikers, anglers, horse riders, landholders, trail runners and more.
+Herenga ā Nuku Aotearoa, the Outdoor Access Commission, is the Crown agency protecting and enhancing public access to the outdoors for everyone in New Zealand — walkers, mountain bikers, anglers, horse riders, landholders, trail runners and more.

 Herenga ā Nuku provides leadership on outdoor access issues and administers a national strategy on outdoor access, including tracks and trails.
 It maps outdoor access, provides information to the public, oversees a code of responsible conduct, helps to resolve disputes and negotiates new access.